Welcome to France!

 Check in to your hotel and get settled.

 Tonight, join a local ensemble for an evening friendship concert followed by time to mingle and exchange.

-Perform a morning concert at a local venue such as the magnificent Notre-Dame Cathedral, perhaps the finest example of French Gothic architecture in the world, or La Madeleine, a striking neoclassical temple to the glory of Napoleon’s army.
+Perform a morning concert at a local venue such as La Madeleine, a striking neoclassical temple to the glory of Napoleon’s army.

 Next, visit one of the city’s renowned museums.
-Choose between the Musée du Louvre, whose treasures include Leonardo Da Vinci’s Mona Lisa, or the Musée d’Orsay, known for its impressionist masterpieces by Monet, Renoir, Cézanne, and Van Gogh.
+Choose between the Musée du Louvre, with treasures that include Leonardo Da Vinci’s Mona Lisa and the ancient Vénus de Milo, or the Musée d’Orsay, known for its impressionist masterpieces by Monet, Renoir, Cézanne, and Van Gogh.